github/training-kit/git-guides/git-overview.md

 ## What is Git?

-Git is distributed version control software.
+Git is a distributed version control software.
 Version control is a way to save changes over time without overwriting previous versions.
 Being distributed means that every developer working with a Git repository has a copy of that entire repository - every commit, every branch, every file.
 If you're used to working with centralized version control systems, this is a big difference!

 Whether or not you've worked with version control before, there are a few things you should know before getting started with Git: